Discovering, exploring and understanding the problems that customers have is a journey into the unknown.

 When faced with a range of internal stakeholders with differing needs and requirements, Stakeholder Discovery Workshops are a great way to obtain consensus about the most salient issues.

-When stakeholders come together, each and every person – from technical director to UX designer – becomes a champion for acting upon the study recommendations.
+When stakeholders come together, each and every person – from brand director to UX designer – becomes a champion for acting upon the study recommendations.

-Clicked can facilitate these sessions, providing impartial moderation and visualisation of outputs.
+I can facilitate these sessions, providing impartial interviewing and moderation, and visualisation of outputs.

-We run surveys on a wide range of topics, but for discovery we’ll typically focus on:
+I run surveys on a wide range of topics, but for discovery I’ll typically focus on:

 - Exploring the sentiment of customers and non-customers